Trajan: Local notables' building projects

 Roman authorities liked to play the Greek cities against one another, something of which Dio of Prusa was fully aware:

 [B]y their public acts [the Roman governors] have branded you as a pack of fools, yes, they treat you just like children, for we often offer children the most trivial things in place of things of greatest worth [...]
 In place of justice, in place of the freedom of the cities from spoliation or from the seizure of the private possessions of their inhabitants, in place of their refraining from insulting you [...] your governors hand you titles, and call you 'first' either by word of mouth or in writing; that done, they may thenceforth with impunity treat you as being the very last!"

-This sort of competition however came with many undesired effects for those same Roman authorities: rivalry among Greek cities and their ruling oligarchies was mainly for marks of pre-eminence, especially for titles bestowed by the Roman emperor.
+This sort of competition came with many undesired effects for those same Roman authorities: rivalry among Greek cities and their ruling oligarchies was mainly for marks of pre-eminence, especially for titles bestowed by the Roman emperor.
 Such titles were ordered in a ranking system that determined how the cities were to be outwardly treated by Rome.
 The usual form that such rivalries took was that of grandiose building plans, giving the cities the opportunity to vie with each other over "extravagant, needless ... structures that would make a show".

 Such extravagant spending meant that junior and thus less wealthy members of the local oligarchies felt disinclined to present themselves to fill posts as local magistrates, positions that involved ever-increasing personal expense.

-Additionally, inordinate spending on civic buildings was not only a means to achieve local superiority, but also a means for the local Greek elites to maintain a separate cultural identitysomething expressed in the contemporary rise of the Second Sophistic.
+Additionally, inordinate spending on civic buildings was a means to achieve local superiority, and a way for the local Greek elites to maintain a separate cultural identitysomething expressed in the contemporary rise of the Second Sophistic.
 This "cultural patriotism" acted as a kind of substitute for the loss of political independence, and as such was shunned by Roman authorities.
 As Trajan himself wrote to Pliny: "These poor Greeks all love a gymnasium ... they will have to content with one that suits their real needs".